JavaFundamentalsZT/jf-hw-android-calculator/README.md

 The calculator can only work with **binary numbers** and only has one operation: **add**.

-Apart from that the calculator works as you would expect - there's a standard text display on the top showing current input, a `CLR` button that resets the state completely, inputs are immediately reflected on the top display, there is a `=` button that shows the result and the user can chain multiple additions by pressing the `+` button instead of `=`.
-Refer to the _requirements_ below.
+Apart from that the calculator works as you would expect - there's a standard text display on the top showing current input, a `CLR` button that resets the state completely, you can sum two (binary) numbers and the user can even chain multiple additions by pressing the `+` button instead of `=`.

 Hint: No UI changes are necessary, all of the work should be done in `CalculatorActivity`.